TechRadar Verdict

 Asus ProArt P16: Features

-Many laptops are tuned for raw power, especially with the evolution of AI chips.
-The Asus ProArt P16 exemplifies this, featuring an AMD Ryzen AI 9 HX 370 processor coupled with an NVIDIA GeForce RTX 4070 GPU.
-The processor offers 50 TOPS, up to 70W CPU TDP, and 5.1 GHz with 12 cores, while the GPU delivers 321 TOPS and 8GB GDDR6 VRAM for real-time ray tracing and AI-augmented computing.
+There are many laptops these days that are tuned for raw power, especially with the evolution of AI chips.
+The Asus ProArt P16 is just such as machine featuring an AMD Ryzen AI 9 HX 370 processor which is coupled with an NVIDIA GeForce RTX 4070 GPU.
+The specifications on the processor show that it offers 50 TOPS, up to 70W CPU TDP, and 5.1 GHz with 12 cores, while the GPU delivers 321 TOPS and 8GB GDDR6 VRAM for real-time ray tracing and AI-augmented computing.
 Supporting these components is 64GB of LPDDR5X RAM and a 2TB NVMe M.2 SSD for fast storage.

 A notable addition is a dedicated AI NPU chip that powers AI features like Copilot in Windows and the Asus AI applications.
 Support from Adobe and others for this chip is growing, enhancing capabilities in Photoshop and Premiere Pro.
 The AI-powered apps MuseTree and StoryCube add further value.

 The ProArt P16 boasts a large 16-inch OLED touchscreen with 4096 levels of sensitivity and meets the P3 colour standard at 100%.
 It offers a 4K (3840 x 2400) resolution and supports MPP 2.0.
-The screen is protected with Corning Gorilla Glass 11, providing durability.
-Audio is impressive, too, with Harman Kardon speakers featuring Dolby Atmos and three array microphones.
+A nice touch and also supporting how tough these ProArt laptops are is the fact that the screen is protected with Corning Gorilla Glass 11, which helps to provide that extra level of protection that is useful for a laptop that will inevitably be used out in the field.
+When it comes to the audio abilities, or at least quality this is equally impressive, with Harman Kardon speakers featuring Dolby Atmos and three array microphones.

 Designed to be equally effective in the studio and field, the laptop meets US military-grade durability tests.
 Weighing 1.85 kg and measuring up to 14.9 mm thick, it is portable and robust, withstanding up to 95% humidity and temperatures from -32°C to 70°C.